iCliniq Logo

 What is Trichotillomania?

-Trichotillomania is commonly known as hair-pulling disorder.
+Trichotillomania is commonly known as a hair-pulling disorder.
 It is a psychological disorder that comes under the category of obsessive-compulsive disorder.
 It involves an uncontrollable urge to pluck or pull the hair in the scalp, or hair from the eyebrows, eyelashes, and private parts.
 Pulling of hair from the scalp might cause patches in the scalp.
-This condition is usually very mild, but can be moderate to severe in untreated or chronic cases.
+This condition is usually very mild but can be moderate to severe in untreated or chronic cases.

 What Are the Symptoms?

-Trichotillomania has a characteristic obsession in thoughts to do a particular behavior in general.
+Trichotillomania is a characteristic obsession in thoughts to do a particular behavior in general.
 Performing such activities, again and again, will give the patient psychological relief.
 The patient may or may not be aware of their repetitive behaviors.
 If the behavior is appropriate according to the environment, then it is known as syntonic.
 If the behavior is not in alignment with the needs of the self, or to the environment, then it is known as dystonic.
 Trichotillomania is often known to be dystonic.
 The patient’s excessive urge to pull hair might be inappropriate in a social set-up.
 If the patient identifies their repetitive behavior, it might be easy for the doctor to treat the patient.
 If the patient is totally unaware of his own condition, the treatment might require time.
 The other notable symptoms are:

 • Almost all the patients experience hair loss due to the continuous habit of pulling the hair.